vishalcloudyuga/dcos-docs/1.7/administration/upgrading.md

 1. Validate the upgrade

-    Monitor the Mesos UI to verify that the upgraded node re-joins the DC/OS cluster and that tasks are reconciled (`http://<dcos_master>/mesos`).
+    Monitor the Mesos UI to verify that the upgraded node rejoins the DC/OS cluster and that tasks are reconciled (`http://<dcos_master>/mesos`).

 ## <a name="troubleshooting"></a>Troubleshooting Recommendations